DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_careservices/OTHER/Data-entities.md

 Care services receipt journal headers|Header for receipt journal header|Care services billing journal headers Care services receipt journal lines|Lines for receipt journal|Care services receipt journal headers

 The following entities are available for the Care Services module as "open in Excel" functionality and are designed to be used with the Excel Add-in.
-The entities below are not compatible with the DMf (import/export functionality)
+The entities below are not compatible with the DMF (import/export functionality)

 **Entity**| **Description**| **Navigation**
 :------------------------|:-------------------|:------------------------